-After a stroll around Sam Neua town, including a riverside walk to the local fresh market, we’ll set off on the short drive to Vieng Xai Caves where the communist Pathet Lao leaders lived during the war against the US-backed government.
-The fascinating tour includes the famous caves, as well as lesser-visited sites hidden among the area’s beautiful karst, scenery.
+After a stroll around Sam Neua town, including a riverside walk to the local fresh market, we’ll set off on the short drive to visit the former Communist Vieng Xai cave complex, now known as the Hidden City.
+The fascinating tour includes the famous tunnels, as well as lesser-visited sites hidden among the area’s beautiful karst, scenery.

 Overnight: Sam Neua Transport: Minibus, Walk, Meals: B, L, D,

 Day 15 - Pu Luong- across the border to Vietnam

 Early morning departure through more spectacular countryside and past traditional Black Tai villages to the nearby border crossing at Nam Meo.
 From here we’ll head into the stunning scenery of Vietnam’s Pu Luong National Park for a short hike, bamboo rafting trip and overnight at a superb eco-resort.

 Overnight: Pu Luong Transport: Minibus, Walk, Meals: B, L, D,

 Today will take us across the Da (Black) River to Yen Bai district and the famous Hmong rice terraces of Mu Cang Chai – celebrated as the most spectacular in Vietnam.
 Overnight in another comfortable eco-lodge set on a wooded island amid the paddy-fields.